SEC Academic Leadership Development Program (ALDP) Fellows

 Fellowship Year

 Up to four outstanding individuals are selected each academic year to serve as UGA ALDP Fellows.
 During the fellowship year, they gather at monthly intervals to meet with senior campus leaders and participate in leadership development activities tailored to the cohort’s interests.
 In addition, Fellows attend two SEC ALDP Workshops hosted by different SEC schools in October and in February.
-These workshops address varied topics, such as conflict resolution, instructional initiatives, operations, budgeting, emergency preparedness, accreditation, and accountability, and follow a format designed to maximize interaction among the Fellows.
+These workshops follow a format designed to maximize interaction among the Fellows and address varied topics, such as conflict resolution, instructional initiatives, operations, budgeting, emergency preparedness, accreditation, and accountability.
 Case studies, group discussions, and other group exercises are incorporated into the workshops.

 Selection Process